 Our distant European and Asian ancestors held fungal products in such high esteem that they were necessary accessories for daily life, including the most hazardous of journeys.
 Today, alcohol and citric acid are the world's most important fungal metabolites in terms of production volume, although, penicillin can still lay claim to be the most 'important' in social and medical terms.
 Since the introduction of penicillin, many millions of chemicals and metabolites have been screened for antimicrobial and other pharmaceutical activities.
-The lesson has been well learned and chemicals screening is a major activity of the pharmaceutical and agrochemical industries around the world.
+The lesson has been well learned and screening for bioactive compounds is a major activity of the pharmaceutical and agrochemical industries around the world.
 Antibiotics obtained from fungi which are presently of clinical use as antibacterial agents include the still-important penicillin, cephalosporin and fusidic acid (both of the latter are useful against penicillin-resistant bacteria), and the antifungal griseofulvin (used to control fungal infections of the skin, nails and hair).
 Obviously, antibiotics are the products which come to mind first when thinking of medically-useful fungal products.
 More recently, though, several of the mushrooms cultivated in Asia, especially shiitake or shiang-gu (Lentinula) have been shown to produce materials with antitumour, anticancer, antiviral, antihypertensive and anticholesterol effects.
-Indeed, it may be that the consumption of wood ear (Auricularia) is a contributing factor in the low incidence of atherosclerosis amongst Asians.
+Indeed, it may be that the consumption of wood ear (Auricularia) is a contributing factor in the low incidence of antherosclerosis amongst Asians (Chang et al. 1993; Mizuno et al. 1995).